-In addition to passing examinations in the above mentioned areas of specialization, another major requirement for this degree programme is that students have to undergo Field Practical Training during the inter-session periods (July - September) in 1st (FPT1), 2nd (FPT2) and 3rd (FPT3) year of study for a period of eight weeks.
-Field Practical Training provides opportunity for students to merge theoretical knowledge gained in class and actual practice in the field.
-It therefore offer training in a real life situation which cannot be simulated in lecture rooms, laboratories or departmental workshops.
-FPT involves attachment of students to Workshops, large scale farms, Estates, agro-processing industries and allied institutions.
-A special committee comprising of field practical supervisors shall be involved in the assessment of the field practical training.
-A pass in the FPT shall be required before a candidate is allowed to proceed to the next year of study.
+In addition to passing examinations in the above mentioned areas of specialization, another major requirement for this degree programme is that students have to undergo Practical training in industry during the inter-session periods (July - September) in 1st (FPT1), 2nd (FPT2) and 3rd (FPT3) year of study for a period of eight weeks.
+Field Practical Training provides opportunity for students to merge theoretical knowledge gained in class and practice.
+It also offer training in a real life situation which cannot be simulated in lecture rooms, laboratories or departmental workshops.
+FPT will involve attachment of students to workshops, Agro-processing industries and allied institutions.
+A special committee comprising of field practical supervisors shall make the assessment of the field practical training.
+A pass in the FPT shall be required before a student is allowed to proceed to the next year of study.